 The 25K race is a very steep and very technical course run on single-track trails in the Tillamook State Forest.
-It involves scrambling up and down steep and rocky trails with exposure.
+It involves scrambling up and down steep and rocky trails with exposure and includes two descents with ropes in place to assist you.
 It could be one of the hardest races you’ll run; you will be so proud of your accomplishment.

 Have you ever climbed a mountain?
 In this race, runners will summit two mountains – Elk and Kings Mountains.
 There is about 5800 feet of gain, much in the first three miles.

 A steep and technical course run on single-track trails in the Tillamook State Forest.
 In this 15-mile race, runners will summit two mountains – Elk and Kings – and involve ~5800 ft of gain.
 There are a number of sections requiring scrambles as well as very steep descents on rocky – and sometimes muddy trails.
 There are two descents that have ropes and volunteers to help you.
 This is NOT your typical 25K trail race.
 We recommend you run the course prior to race day to give you an understanding what this course will throw at you.

 The cut-off time for the 25K is 2:00 pm at aid station 2 (mile 7.65).
 You must leave aid station 2 by 2:00 pm (5 hrs from start time), or the volunteers will have to pull you from the race.